55 Fun Things to Do in Philadelphia

 Walk through mosaics at Magic Gardens

-Walls and walkway covered in multi-colored mosaics
+Walls and walkway covered in multi-colored mosaics.

 The mosaics of Magic Gardens

-Located on South Street, Magic Gardens is a one-of-a-kind experience.
-Artist Isaiah Zagar has crated an environment decorated with fantastical mosaics and reclaimed items that combine to create one of the coolest places to visit in the city.
+Artist Isaiah Zagar has created an environment decorated with fantastical mosaics and reclaimed items that combine to create one of the coolest places to visit in the city.
+Whether it’s broken plates, glass bottles, or bicycle spokes, every artwork features something unexpected.
+The gardens have tunnels, attention getting walls, and tons of details in an open-air environment.
+Often, the interior features works of guest artists.

 Relax in Rittenhouse Square Park

-People relaxing in a city park surrounded by high-rise buildings
+People relaxing in a city park surrounded by high-rise buildings.

 People relaxing in Rittenhouse Square Park